 Watch Andrew Wiggins' Big Dunk In The Nets-Warriors Game

-Andrew Wiggins and the Golden State Warriors are hosting the Brooklyn Nets on Saturday night at Chase Center, and during the game Wiggins had big dunk.
+Andrew Wiggins and the Golden State Warriors hosted the Brooklyn Nets on Saturday night at Chase Center, and during the game Wiggins had big dunk.

 The clip of the highlight can be seen in the tweet that is embedded below from the Twitter account of the team.